James G. Stavridis: Board and organization membership

 Stavridis is on the board of several corporations and charitable organizations.
-In May 2021 he was named Chair of the Board of Trustees of the Rockefeller Foundation on which he had served since 2017.
-He also serves on the Ankura, Aon, and Fortinet Boards.
+In May 2021 he was named chair of the Board of Trustees of the Rockefeller Foundation on which he had served since 2017.
+He also serves on the Ankura, Aon, and Fortinet boards.
 Stavridis is also a member of the Council on Foreign Relations and the American Academy of Arts and Sciences.

 Commencement speeches and honorary degrees

-Stavridis has given several commencement and graduation addresses around the country at universities, including the U.S. Naval, War College in 2007, U.S. Merchant Marine Academy in 2008, the University of Miami in 2011, Dickinson College in 2017, and California State Maritime Norwich University in 2018, Metropolitan State University of Denver in 2019, and Sewanee, The University of the South, in 2021, The Citadel in 2022, and Adelphi University in 2025.
-He received an honorary Doctor of Public Service degree from Tufts University in 2022.
+Stavridis has given numerous commencement and graduation addresses around the country at universities, including the U.S. Naval, War College in 2007, U.S. Merchant Marine Academy in 2008, the University of Miami in 2011, Dickinson College in 2017, and California State Maritime Norwich University in 2018, Metropolitan State University of Denver in 2019, and Sewanee, The University of the South, in 2021, The Citadel in 2022, Adelphi University in 2025, American University in 2025, and Texas Southern University in 2026.
+He received an honorary Doctor of Public Service degree from Tufts University in 2022 and an honorary Doctor of Humane Letters from American University in 2025.
+He gave the 2026 commencement speech at Texas Southern University, a noted HBCU, and received an honorary doctorate.